srinanpravij/gitvijaya/index.md

             -	Deploying static content website with Docker containers and Kubernetes
             -	Understanding of critical DevOps technologies like Github, Jenkins, Ansible, Chef,Puppet, and Terraform

-    #h3 Société Générale (SG) - Bangalore, India
+    <h3>** Société Générale (SG) - Bangalore, India** </h3>
                         Fulltime Software Engineer in Société Générale, a European bank with its IT development located in Bangalore, India.
                 -	About three years of development experience as part of BDR (Bases de Donnees) client referential data team.
                         Objective of team was to develop projects to know and identify clients in-order to satisfy regulatory requirements, meet operational needs and ensure a high quality of services.

                 -	Played pivotal delivery roles in two major Web development projects as part of BDR team
                 -	BDR Web – that allows user to create, view and maintain user access rights and manage third party data